 Here's are some additional examples of situations that may prompt you to hire a CPA:

 - If you're thinking about taking out a small business loan.
 A CPA can help you decide if business financing fits in your long-term business plans.
 He or she can recommend the best type of loan for your business, figure out the ideal size of the loan and how payments will impact your cash flow.
 He or she can also prepare financial statements for loan applications.

 - When events in your personal life have the potential to affect your business finances or structure.
 You may need to hire a CPA if a family member who is a business partner dies, or if the business is a marital asset and the business owners divorce.
 CPAs can advise if the event has tax implications, help calculate the value of the business or prepare financial statements to prepare the business to be sold.

 4. When you decide to acquire, merge, sell or close

 When you're facing significant structural or operational changes to your business, such as if you're considering buying a business, merging with another business, planning to sell or close your business, or deciding to take on a new business partner or dissolve a business partnership, you should consult a CPA about the tax implications for your business and for yourself as the business owner.

 If you're purchasing a business, a CPA can help you analyze the business's financial records, verify its assets and assist with due diligence.
 Or, if you're selling your business, a CPA can give you an idea of what the fair market value of your business is and prepare your financial reports and statements.

-A blog post for the CPA firm Bedinghaus & Co. explains that "a serious buyer will expect perfect accounting records as well as an accurate valuation," and you may lose potential buyers and receive a lower price if you don't meet these expectations.
+When you have a serious buyer, they expect you to have perfect accounting records, plus an accurate valuation – and you may lose potential buyers and receive a lower price if you don't meet these expectations.